neural-dialogue-metrics/EmbeddingBased/README.md

 Finally the score is obtained by taking cosine similarity of two `SentVec`.

+# Papers mentioning the metrics
+It is used as one of the metrics to evaluate the VHRED model proposed in Serban et al (2015 a), among others (the average length of response, the word entropy and the utterance entropy w.r.t the unigram entropy of the training corpus and human evaluation).
+In *section 4.3 Results of Metric-based Evaluation*, settings of how the embedding based metrics are used and their interpretation are detailed, along with evaluation results.

+In the *How NOT to evaluate your dialogue system* paper, the authors discuss the embedding based metrics in *section 3.2 Embedding-based Metrics*.
+They conclude that the embedding metrics, like other overlap-based metrics, do not correlate with human evaluation (not at all on Ubuntu Dialogue Corpus and weakly on Twitter Corpus).

+ In spit of this, Serban et al. interpret the metric as measuring *top similarity*.
+ They then show that the HRED and VHRED models capture the topic in the context appropriately.

 # Dependencies
 - Python 3.6
 - gensim 3.4.0